by-covid/gtn/docs/submitting-life-monitor/index.md

 ## LifeMonitor Checks

-Once the LM app is installed, it starts working for you by running its automated checks.
+Once the LM GitHub app is installed, it starts working for you by running its automated checks.
 The checks generally report one problem at a time, by opening an issue or opening a PR with a suggested fix.
 In the following subsections we'll show the sequence of PR's and issues that are opened in our Sort and Change Case